joakimrosendahl/Inda-0---Hello-World-/README.md

 # Inda-0---Hello-World-
-Testing diferent programing languages in simpel and easy ways.
+Testing different programming languages in simple and easy ways.
+Also testing how to branch.